ml-tooling/ml-workspace/README.md

 ### Remote Development

 The workspace can be integrated and used as a remote runtime (also known as remote kernel/machine/interpreter) for a variety of popular development tools and IDEs, such as Jupyter, VS Code, PyCharm, Colab, or Atom Hydrogen.
 Thereby, you can connect your favorite development tool running on your local machine to a remote machine for code execution.
-This enables a **local-quality development experience with remote hosted compute resources**.
+This enables a **local-quality development experience with remote-hosted compute resources**.

 These integrations usually require a passwordless SSH connection from the local machine to the workspace.
 To set up an SSH connection, please follow the steps explained in the [SSH Access](#ssh-access) section.